podocarp/goscript/README.md

 # goscript

-A meta circular evaluator for a simple subset of golang.
+A **work in progress** meta circular evaluator for a simple subset of golang.
 It is like the bastard child of golang and javascript.
 I wrote it to support user defined scripts in an application that processed streams of metric data.